- Social Security

 - For disability insurance benefits, the amount depends on how much you have worked and earned in the past.

 - For disabled widow's and widower's benefits, the amount depends upon how much the late husband or wife worked and earned.

 - For disabled adult child benefits, the amount depends upon how much the parent worked and earned.

-In general – benefits are very modest.
-The average SSDI benefit for a disabled worker is about $1,130 a month.
-For a family, the average benefit is $1,919 a month.
+In general, benefits are very modest.
+The average SSDI benefit for a disabled worker is about $1,171 per month.
+For a family, the average benefit is approximately $1,851 per month.